ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 ### Informal Lithostratigraphy

-The term should be comprised of sufficient "parentage" to be unambiguous, eg ``Blacks Fork A of Blacks Fork Member of Bridger Formation``.
+The term should be comprised of sufficient formal "parentage" to be unambiguous, eg ``Blacks Fork A of Blacks Fork Member``.
 The definition should reference a "type publication" (however informal).
 See [Issue 9674](https://github.com/ArctosDB/arctos/issues/6747) for additional background.

 ## Edit this Documentation